-Many yoga studios have already started to do this.
-In Toronto I’ve seen MisFit Studio, F45 St. Clair West, YYOGA, Golden Chain, Planet Fitness, and Fit Factory all start (or continue) giving online yoga classes during COVID-19.
+Many studios have already started to do this.
+In Toronto I’ve seen MisFit Studio, F45 St. Clair West, YYOGA, Golden Chain, Planet Fitness, and Fit Factory all start (or continue) giving online yoga classes.

-Many yoga studios and meditation studios are heading online to keep their businesses alive.
+Many studios and are heading online to keep their businesses alive.

-To manage your yoga studio during the virus you are going to need to start giving yoga lessons onine [for inspiration, here are some of the best online yoga classes].
+To manage your business during this time you are going to need to start giving yoga lessons onine [for inspiration, here are some of the best online yoga classes].

-You will probably want to start streaming yoga lessons.
+You will probably want to start streaming live.

 But if this sounds daunting, don’t worry too much.
 The good news is: You already have members.
-Sure, your regular in-class members might not be able to actually go, physically, to your studio, but they can still take your online yoga classes, and many will want to do so, because they already have a relationship with you and your business
+Sure, your regular in-class members might not be able to actually go, physically, to your studio, but they can still take your lessons on the internet and many will want to do so because they already have a relationship with you and your business

 So, to cut it short: You’re heading online.
 Now let’s talk about how.

-When it comes to setting up a yoga studio online, or a meditation studio, there is the conventional way, and then there is the COVID-19 way virus way.
+When it comes to setting up a yoga studio online, or a meditation studio, there is the conventional way, and then there is the 2020 way.

-The conventional way of setting up your online yoga or meditation studio involves creating a website (probably using WordPress), a Facebook page and other social media properties, marketing your website, and so on.
+The conventional way of setting up your online yoga studio involves creating a website (probably using WordPress), a Facebook page and other social media properties, marketing your website, and so on.

-Instead, to keep your yoga studio “open” during isolation, you want to go the fastest route possible.
+Instead, to keep your business alive during isolation, you want to go the fastest route possible.